"Healing is an Act of Communion"

 Publications, Citations, Trademarks

-- Jenkins, IST of an ISM, Systemically Dominant, Systemically Non-Dominant (1995-present)
+- Jenkins, D. (1995-present) IST of an ISM: Systemically Dominant and Systemically Non Dominant™

 - Jenkins, D. (2017).
 Diversity Across Cultures: African Americans-Continental, U.S., In Diversity and inclusion in the global workplace: Aligning initiatives with strategic business goals by Carlos Tasso, Editor.
 Palgrave Macmillan: New York and London England.